msathe-tech/gen-rag-gke/README.md

 # Overview

-We will build a RAG application deployed on GKE and GCP stack.
+Organizations can drive differentiating value by powering their business critical application using LLMs, RAG and CI/CD across all the stages of RAG.
+We will focus on cloud portable RAG application that can scale well with managed Kuberenetes service.
 We will use PostgreSQL as a OSS Vector DB and deploy it on GKE for scalability.
 We will use Gemini's embedings API to build vector embedings and then store in the PostgreSQL.
 Follow the docs here - https://cloud.google.com/kubernetes-engine/docs/tutorials/deploy-pgvector.